coolkidscoding/BeginnerPython/BeginnerPythonSyllabus.md

   + Converting between types
   + Output of variables

   > **In Class**: Launch a Jupyter Notebook and write a **_"Hello World"_** program.
 Use python as a calculator.
 Get comfortable with the Jupyter Notebook.
+Given the code to generate random numbers, run through all the mathematical operations on these numbers.
+Also execute the inverse operation on the function and make sure your answer makes sense.
+Use markdown cells in your notebook and add your name and date in it.

   > **Homework**: Login to JupyterHub and open the notebook called "Lesson2Homework".
-  Given the code to generate random numbers, run through all the mathematical operations on these numbers.
-Your notebook should have markdown cells with our name and date in it.
+This is a homework where you can practice using the python notebook as a calculator.
+You will write code that exercises the _**Pythagorean Theorem**_.
+Follow the instructions in the notebook.

 + **Lesson 3: Data Structures**
   > Discuss built in data structures